 - Water resistant to 50m, 24 hour clock and alarm

-The PoolMatePlus connects to an Android phone or tablet (by NFC), just install our app and make sure NFC is enabled on your device.
+The PoolMatePlus connects to an Android phone or tablet, or iPhone (by NFC), just install our app and make sure NFC is enabled on your device.

-If you don’t have an Android device you can download data to a PC or Mac by the USB pod that is included.
+If you don’t have an Android or iPhone device you can download data to a PC or Mac by the USB pod that is included.